Let’s Face It.

 In 2010, the Center for Disease Control issued a paper that summarizes the research on physical activity and academic behaviors.
 The findings general show that increasing physical activity throughout the school day improves academic performance and classroom behaviors.

 Eating healthy is a key to CrabbieMaster success.
 Good nutrition is a foundation for positive, stable moods and steady energy levels.
 Taking care of your body through nutrition is a great way to keep many of the Crabbies at bay.
 Poor nutrition is a biological factor that leads to emotional vulnerability.
 One of the most important things to watch is sugar content of foods.

-Here is a scientific explanation of why it is important to limit sugar intake.
+Here is a scientific explanation of why it's important to limit sugar intake:

-Children have less developed brains and are thus less able to use their sense of reasoning to help them regulate their mood and behavior.
-An adult may be capable of recognizing that they are having a sugar crash and that the need to hold it together until they can get a healthy snack to feel better.
-A child is at a bioligical disadvantage in being able to manage the mood effects of being on a sugar rollercoaster!
-It is also important for children to eat frequently in order to keep their blood sugar levels stable.
+Children have less developed brains and are less able to use their sense of reasoning to help them regulate their mood and behavior.
+An adult may be capable of recognizing that they're having a sugar crash and that they need to get a healthy snack to feel better.
+A child is at a biological disadvantage in being able to manage the mood effects of being on a sugar roller coaster!
+It's important for children to eat frequently in order to keep their blood sugar levels stable.

 By monitoring and limiting the sugar in your family's diet and eating healthy foods, you can avoid these ups and downs.
 Some people tell us that after making changes in their eating habits, they notice a substantial difference in how they feel and how well the day goes for their children.